 There are also tillandsias.
 These grow well in pots and are great for hanging baskets because they have arching foliage and take their nourishment directly from their environment or air.
 They require very little water.

-Keep in mind that bromeliads are tropical.
-They require warmer temperatures of 60-70 F. (15-21 C.) and some moisture.
-The tillandsias don’t require near as much moisture and you can actually grow them in shells, rocks and such.
+Keep in mind that bromeliads are tropical; they require warmer temperatures of 60-70 F. (15-21 C.) and some moisture.
+However, the tillandsias don’t require near as much moisture and you can actually grow them in shells, rocks and such.

-Ferns, tillandsias and bromeliads are just as easy to grow as the palms.
-You just need to be sure you pay attention to each of their needs.
-They are really low maintenance as far as plants go.
+Ferns, tillandsias and bromeliads are just as easy to grow as the palms, but be sure to pay attention to each of their needs.